kupehtci/DOCUMENTATION/MongoDB/MongoDB.md

 ### ACCESSING ARRAYS

+When a `$lookup`is done, the joined attributes are joined as an array.
+Also if the BSON or JSON that we have use to define the document incorporates an array, we need to be able to enter within the array values:

-in order to access an attribute inside an array, just use a dot ".":
+In order to access an attribute inside an array, just use a dot ".":

 ```json
 $exercises.score